mloning/website/content/posts/configuring-custom-domain-with-github-pages-and-squarespace.md

 [configuring a custom domain]: https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site

-## 2. Configure Squarespace DNS provider settings for GitHub Pages
+## 2. Configure Squarespace DNS settings for GitHub Pages

 To point our Squarespace domain to our GitHub Pages site, make these changes to the Squarespace DNS settings: